magenta-cuda/shortcode-tester/readme.txt

 == Upgrade Notice ==

 = 1.2.2 =
-* prevent theme scripts from running
+* added "Alt Show Rendered" button which prevent the theme's scripts from running

 = 1.2.1 =
 * fix problem with non permalink URL's